There’s been increasing attention on cultured meat recently.

 - There are other possibly better, cheaper and more effective alternatives regarding food supply for the present and future than putting time and money into lab grown meat – some argue that moving towards more plant based diets (or diets with less meat, dairy and animal products) make better use of resources, and are cheaper, more effective, quicker to implement and healthier than what lab grown meat can offer as a food source (both in the present and future).
 We also already have several plant based meat substitutes on the market such as various types of vegan or vegetarian patties and steaks.

-- When considering greenhouse gases/climate change, and other forms of pollution, focussing on improvements outside of food is probably more effective – agriculture only produces about 9% of total greenhouse gas emissions.
+- When considering greenhouse gases/climate change, and other forms of pollution, focussing on improvements outside of food is probably more effective – agriculture only produces about 9% of total greenhouse gas emissions in some countries.
 Comparatively, transport, electricity generation, and industry produce almost 80% of total GHGs combined (theconversation.com).
-If there is concern over GHG emissions and other environmental issues – it makes far more sense to focus on these sectors first, rather than food and agriculture
+If there is concern over GHG emissions and other environmental issues – it makes far more sense to focus on these sectors first, rather than food and agriculture.
+Although methane and nitrous oxide are generally most abundant from agricultural activities

 - Lab grown meat does not yet prevent exploitation of animals – currently, harvesting of animal cells to culture and by using the blood of foetuses from slaughtered pregnant cows as the growth medium, are required to grow lab meat.
 So, to mass-produce laboratory-grown meat on an ongoing basis, scientists would need a constant supply of live pigs, cows, chickens and other animals from which to take cells.
 Until an option is developed that doesn’t require animal origin cells (such as genetic modification to synthesise it), lab grown meat isn’t cruelty or animal exploitation free.